 Public Works will provide customers additional recycling carts (up to 3) and monthly collection of recycling at no additional cost.

 - On your pick-up day, place your cart on the curb or in the alley with the arrow on the lid pointing toward the street or alley.
 Your trash will be picked up between the hours of 7 a.m. and 5 p.m.

 - Do not place the cart within 3 feet of any stationary object such as a car, mailbox, utility pole, recycling cart, etc.

 - Do not place the cart under wires, tree limbs, building overhangs or other items that could be damaged.
 Please make sure there is 15 feet of clearance.

-- Items that are placed outside the trash cart will not be picked up.
+- All items must be bagged and placed inside the trash cart.
+Items that are placed outside the trash cart will not be picked up.